BB-Media-IT/Data-Hub/README.md

 - Weekly updates from various sources
 - Generation of BB UID for universal content tracking

-🚀 For more information on schemas and to access our S3 buckets, please [click here].
+🚀 For more information on schemas and to access our S3 buckets, please [click here](/aim-schemas.md).

 ### Updates & Coverage
 - Information is updated on a weekly basis